Le Truc Docs 2.0.0

 How to Install Le Truc#

-Le Truc works without build tools but also supports package managers and bundlers for larger projects.
-Choose the option that best fits your needs.
+Le Truc works without build tools but also supports package managers and bundlers for projects that benefit from TypeScript and tree-shaking.

 Using a CDN#